Clastify logo

 Redox titrations and self-indication

 A redox titration is a titration where the analyte and titrant react by electron transfer.
-Some redox titrations are self-indicating: one reactant has an intense colour, and the endpoint appears as a persistent colour change without a separate indicator.
+Some redox titrations are self-indicating: one reactant has a strong colour, so the endpoint appears as a lasting colour change without a separate indicator.

 Metals: easier oxidation down the reactive groups

 The relative ease of oxidation compares how readily species lose electrons.
-In Group 1, atoms lose their outer electron more easily down the group, so oxidation becomes easier from lithium to caesium.
+In Group 1, atoms lose their outer electron more readily as you go down the group, so oxidation becomes easier from lithium to caesium.
 The structure explains the trend: the outer electron sits further from the nucleus and is more shielded, so the attraction is weaker.

 A metal that oxidizes more easily acts as a stronger reducing agent.
-If metal M displaces metal ions N⁺ from solution, then M has been oxidized, making it the more reactive metal in that pair.
+If metal MM displaces metal ions N+N^+ from solution, then MM has been oxidized, so it is the more reactive metal in that pair.

 For example: